-- Designated staff must check and record refrigerator and freezer temperatures twice daily (at the beginning and end of each day). - Designated staff must check and record the min/max temperatures at the start of each workday. - Each temperature reading must be accompanied by the time of the reading and the name or initials of the person who assessed and recorded the reading. - Storage temperatures must be handwritten on a paper temperature log (Appendix 5) or electronically documented by a continuous monitoring and recording system (digital data logger).
+- Designated staff must check and record refrigerator and freezer temperatures twice daily (at the beginning and end of each day) - Designated staff must check and record the min/max temperatures at the start of each workday. - Each temperature reading must note the time of the reading as well as the name or initials of the person who assessed and recorded the reading. - Storage temperatures must be handwritten on a paper temperature log (Appendix 5) or electronically documented by a continuous monitoring and recording system (digital data logger).
+Paper logs may be downloaded from the IDPH Vaccine Storage and Handling page.
 If a digital data logger has the capability to annotate an electronic temperature check with the time and initials of the person checking the temperature, it is not necessary to manually log the temperature at each temperature check.
 Manual recording of the daily min/max temperature will be required if not included as part of the annotation.
 Providers must maintain all paper temperature logs or electronic data for at least three years. - Designated back-up staff should review the temperature log at least weekly to ensure proper temperature recording and take action if out-of-range temperatures are found on the logs during review.
 Digital data logger data should be downloaded and reviewed every two weeks and whenever the data logger alarms.